amazon-science/SetLexSem-Challenge/README.md

 # Overview
-This research repository maintains the codes and the results for the research paper: SETLEXSEM CHALLENGE: Using Set Operations to Evaluate the Lexical and Semantic Robustness of Language Models
+This research repository maintains the codes and the results for the research paper: SETLEXSEM CHALLENGE: Using Set Operations to Evaluate the Lexical and Semantic Robustness of Language Models.

 "Set theory has become the standard foundation for mathematics, as every mathematical object can be viewed as a set." - https://plato.stanford.edu/entries/set-theory/